 (i) (a) The Company has maintained proper records showing full

-(ii) (a) The inventory has been physically verified at reasonable
+(ii) (a) The inventories have been physically verified by the

-intervals during the year by the management.
+management during the year.
 In our opinion, the frequency of physical

 (b) In our opinion and according to the information and explanations

 given to us, the procedures for physical verification of inventory